Parabolic dynamics and Anisotropic Banach spaces: Definitions and main Results

 This seems to render completely hopeless the above line of thought.

 Yet, as mentioned in the introduction, it is possible to define norms $\| \cdot \|_{p,q}$ and associated anisotropic Banach spaces $\cC^{p+q}\subset\cB^{p,q}\subset (\cC^q)'$, $p \in \bN^*, q \in \bRp$, $p+q \leq r $, such that each transfer operator with $\cC^r$ weight can be continuously extended to $\cB^{p,q}=\overline{\cC^r}^{\|\cdot\|_{p,q}}$.
-The above are spaces of distributions (a fact that the reader might find annoying) but, under mild hypotheses on the weight used in the operators, several remarkable properties hold true \begin{enumerate}[i)] \item a transfer operator (with $\cC^r$ weight) extends by continuity from $\cC^r$ to a bounded operator on $\cB^{p,q}$; \item such a transfer operator is a quasi-compact operator with a simple maximal eigenvalue; \item the essential spectral radius of the transfer operator decreases exponentially with $\inf\{q,p\}$.\footnote{ Before \cite{BKL02} it was unclear if spaces with such properties existed at all.
+The above are spaces of distributions (a fact that the reader might find annoying) but, under mild hypotheses on the weight used in the operators, several remarkable properties hold true\footnote{ Before \cite{BKL02} it was unclear if spaces with such properties existed at all.
 Nowadays there exists a profusion of possibilities.
-We use the ones stemming from \cite{GouezelLiverani06, GouezelLiverani08} because they seem particularly well suited for the task at hand, but any other possibility (e.g. \cite{BaladiTsujii00, BaladiTsujii08, Baladi-Tsujii08}) should do.} \end{enumerate}
+We use the ones stemming from \cite{GouezelLiverani06, GouezelLiverani08} because they seem particularly well suited for the task at hand, but any other possibility (e.g. \cite{BaladiTsujii00, BaladiTsujii08}) should do.} \begin{enumerate}[i)] \item a transfer operator (with $\cC^r$ weight) extends by continuity from $\cC^r$ to a bounded operator on $\cB^{p,q}$; \item such a transfer operator is a quasi-compact operator with a simple maximal eigenvalue; \item the essential spectral radius of the transfer operator decreases exponentially with $\inf\{q,p\}$; \item the point spectrum is stable with respect to deterministic and random perturbations. \end{enumerate}

 The possibility to make the essential spectrum arbitrarily small, by increasing $p$ and $q$, will play a fundamental role in our subsequent analysis.
 Unfortunately, a further problem now arises: the weight of $\cL_F$ contains the vector field $V$ which, by hypothesis, is only $\cC^{1+\alpha}$.
 Hence $\cL_F$ leaves $\cC^r$ invariant only for $r\leq 1+\alpha$ (exactly the range in which we are not interested).
 Again it seems that we cannot use our strategy in any profitable manner.